Dearest little sister,

 The rig lurched forward.
 Her pensive gaze drifted to the window.
 Cheyenne had grown, she realized.
 Businesses flourished; traffic rumbled heavily in the streets.
 Wyoming had been admitted to statehood only a few months earlier and had prospered from the great westward expansion.
 The Eastern newspapers often reported the problems that same growth had caused, vexing wealthy cattlemen like her father and threatening the massive lands they owned.

 Compared to Boston’s civility, Cheyenne seemed harsh, even crude.
 The women dressed plainly, quite unlike herself.
-Sonnie conceded that her tendency to favor the current fashions raging in London and Paris would cast her as an oddity here.
+Sonnie conceded her tendency to favor the current fashions raging in London and Paris would cast her as an oddity here.
 Hadn’t she turned more than a few feminine–and masculine–heads at the train station?

 Eventually, however, her belly reminded her how long it had been since her last meal.
 She laid aside her book and found the basket Cookie had left for her.

-A checkered towel covered the top, and beneath, Sonnie discovered fruit, cornmeal muffins, raisins and nuts, even an india rubber water bottle with a drinking cup.
+A checkered towel covered the top, and beneath, Sonnie discovered fruit, cornmeal muffins, raisins, nuts, and even an india rubber water bottle with a drinking cup.

-Papa’s thoughtfulness warmed her.
+Pops’s thoughtfulness warmed her.
 His consideration of her comfort increased her longing to see him all the more.

-And when had his men begun to call him “Boss-man”?
+And when had his men begun to call him “Boss Man”?

 The basket’s fare soon eased her hunger.
 Munching on the last of the filberts and walnuts, she settled into a corner of the coach and eased back into the tufted leather.
 She propped the book in front of her and began reading of the most recent findings of the United States Department of Agriculture.